-As we mentioned above, there is a 90% chance that the underlying difference between baseline and variation conversion rates, the one that remains when you remove typical fluctuation, will fall in the range of the difference interval.
-This is because the Statistical Significance Setting for your project is set to 90%.
+As discussed above, there is a 90% chance that the underlying difference between baseline and variation conversion rates--the one that remains when you remove typical fluctuation--will fall in the range of the difference interval.
+This is because the statistical significance setting for your project is set to 90%.
 If we wanted to be more confident that the underlying conversion rate difference fell into the range of the difference interval, we would widen the difference interval.
-This is done by raising the Statistical Significance Setting.
+This is done by raising the statistical significance setting.

-Higher levels of the Statistical Significance Setting correspond to wider difference intervals and a higher chance that the interval contains the underlying difference, and visa versa.
+Higher values for the statistical significance setting correspond to wider difference intervals and a higher chance that the interval contains the underlying difference, and visa versa.

-In conclusion, both calling winners and losers, and the width of the confidence interval is controlled by the Statistical Significance Setting.
-And a winner (or loser) is called at the same time as the difference interval is completely to the right (or left) of 0.
+In conclusion, both calling winners and losers, and the width of the confidence interval is controlled by the statistical significance setting.
+And a winner (or loser) is called at the same time as the difference interval is completely to the right (or left) of zero.

 In Optimizely X, an improvement interval of 1% to 10% means that the variation sees between 1% and 10% improvement over baseline.
 For example, if baseline conversion rate is 25%, then we expect the variation conversion rate to fall between 25.25% and 27.5%.

 Note that significance and confidence intervals are still connected in the same way.
-So, your experiment reaches significance at exactly the same time that your confidence interval on improvement moves away from 0.
+So, your experiment reaches significance at exactly the same time that your confidence interval on improvement moves away from zero.

 Estimated wait time and <1% significance

-As your experiment or campaign runs, Optimizely provides an estimate of how long you'll need to wait for a test to reach conclusiveness.
+As your experiment or campaign runs, Optimizely provides an estimate of how long it will take for a test to reach conclusiveness.

 This estimate is calculated based on the current, observed baseline and variation conversion rates.
 If those rates change, the estimate will adjust automatically.

-Sometimes, you may see a large lift in the Improvement column, but <1% significance.
+Sometimes, you may see a large lift in the Improvement column accompanied by a significance of less than %1.
 You'll also see a certain number of "visitors remaining."
 What does this mean?

 Let's look at the "Search Only" variation in the example above.
 Currently, Optimizely needs ~6,500 more visitors to be exposed that variation before it can decide on the difference in conversion rates between the "Search Only" and "Original" variations.
 Keep in mind that the estimate of ~6,500 visitors assumes that the observed conversion rate doesn't fluctuate.
 If more visitors see the variation but conversions decrease, your experiment will likely take more time -- the "visitors remaining" estimate will increase.
 If conversions increase, Optimizely requires fewer visitors to be certain that the change in behavior is real.